 Karen Walker barely looked different from when she was at school.

-“I’m ok.
-I’m working in a call centre at Doxford, doing quite well.
+“I’m okay.
+I’m working in a call centre at Doxford, doing alright.
 I’ve got a little boy Cameron, he’s two.”

 “Great, I’m really pleased for you.”

 I don’t know why, but my response was tinged with a little sadness.
 I think Karen picked up on it.

 “I’m not with the father if that’s what you’re thinking, he doesn’t know about Cam.
 It was a one off, stupid mistake.
 I didn’t think he deserved to know.
 Not that I would swap Cam for the world mind.
 How about you, are you married yet?”

 We were virtually on the same spot as where we had that first kiss.

 “It’s only taken me best part of sixteen years to get over it,” she said.
 “I knew you liked Claire, it was obvious.
 She’s a nice girl.
 It’s funny how things work out though, isn’t it?
 Who’d have thought that they’d be together now?”

 “I must admit that it came as a bit of a shock,” I said.

 “What are you doing now then?
 You’ve been away for a while.
 Surely you haven’t been hiding from me for all this time.”